Connect. Learn. Engage.

 When is the deadline to register?

 Early bird registration discounts are offered until January 7, 2022.
 General conference registration will run from January 8th through April 8, 2022.
 Registrations will not be accepted after April 8th, no exceptions.
 Substitutions may be made at no cost.
-Onsite registration is available to those who miss the pre-registration deadline for an additional $25.
-Please note that conference materials are not guaranteed for onsite registrants.
+Onsite registration will NOT be available during the conference.

 How will I know I am registered?